• Skip to primary navigation

 Quinoa & Cauliflower Pilaf: Here’s a pilaf that’s simple enough to make for a weeknight meal and festive enough to serve at special occasions, like this holiday.
 With just a few well-chosen ingredients, this dish manages to showcase sweet, savory, and nutty flavors.

-Vegan Honey Cake: In the Jewish tradition, honey cake is served at special occasions, whether formal holidays or not, and is especially beloved in the Ashkenazi Rosh Hashanah (Jewish New Year) repetoire.
-As we know, strict vegans don’t use honey (though some who do use carefully sourced honey are called “bee-gans”).
+Vegan Honey Cake: In the Jewish tradition, honey cake is served at special occasions, whether formal holidays or not, and is an especially beloved treat for Ashkenazi Rosh Hashanah repetoire.
 To make this vegan honey cake just as sweet as the original, agave nectar and/or maple syrup combine to create an authentic flavor.

 Apple or Pear Crumble: A simple vegan apple or pear crumble is a wonderful way to highlight fresh fruit when fall begins.
 With an easy-to-prepare oat crumble topping, it’s as wholesome as it is delicious.